Sometimes it's necessary to rearrange your home to protect both your belongings and your dog

 Pets also have health benefits.
 I think kids with dogs are more likely to get up off the couch and get some exercise, and studies show that children with early exposure to dogs have a decreased risk of developing allergies, asthma and eczema.

 At every age, children are constantly going through changes, including going to school and learning how to deal with people.
-Some come from broken families and go back and forth between their parents' homes.
+Some go back and forth between their parents' homes.
 For any child, a dog or other pet can be a constant in their lives.

 With my own daughter, our two pugs provide consistency.
 No matter what else is going on with her or whatever challenges she is facing, she always has her dogs.
 They bring her comfort and stability. -- Mikkel Becker